schollii/terraform-variables/README.md

     ```

    Very often, such default value does not depend on data from the cloud provider, and could
-   be computed before the plan and shown "here is what this will be, if you don't set it"
+   be computed before the plan and shown "here is what this will be, if you don't set it".
+   Admittedly, this is a nice to have, not essential like the previous items.

 5. Fields cannot be documented, eg there is no way of documenting attribs 1 - 4